12 Jan 2021

-Michael Ourabah, chief executive and founder, was concise in his analysis of the sector in which his firm excels:
+Michael Ourabah, chief executive, was concise in his analysis of the sector in which his firm excels:

 “This is an extremely competitive business.
 We all know that trading firms, whether buy-side or sell-side are looking for the best infrastructure to support their core trading business.”

 In a year of innovation, two recent highlights for BSO were the launch in October of its new ultra low latency network between London and South Africa, allowing trading firms to have the fastest route to the South African exchange.